Collection of Barbara Marian, Harvard, IL

 Magi: Followers of the Light (Jesus Loves Gays Blog)

-This post is part of the LGBT Holidays series by Kittredge Cherry at the Jesus in Love Blog.
+This post is part of the LGBT Calendar series by Kittredge Cherry at the Jesus in Love Blog.
 The series celebrates religious and spiritual holidays, holy days, feast days, festivals, anniversaries, liturgical seasons and other occasions of special interest to LGBT and queer people of faith and our allies.

 Copyright © Kittredge Cherry.
 All rights reserved.